davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_converge_if_changed_multiple.rst

 * A ``converge_if_changed`` block tests only ``content``
 * A ``converge_if_changed`` block tests only ``mode``

-The |chef client| will only update the property values that require updates and will not make changes when the property values are already in the desired state
+The chef-client will only update the property values that require updates and will not make changes when the property values are already in the desired state

+.. end_tag